-- Alex participated in a fight with two other children.
-The odd thing is that Alex is beaten by the other two without making any effort to beat them back or defend himself. - Andrea is most of the times distracted in class.
-She is not confident to raise her hand and whenever her classmates make fun of her, she starts shouting and threatening them. - Whenever Dan walks in the school corridors, the younger pupils hurry to avoid him and hide from him because he always claims their food and money and sometimes even hits them.
+- Alex participates in a fight with two other children.
+The odd thing is that Alex is beaten by the other two without making any effort to beat them back or defend himself. - Maria is isolated and avoids being close to other kids during breaks.
+She prefers being by herself without talking to anyone. - Whenever Dan walks in the school corridors, the younger pupils hurry to avoid him and hide from him because he always claims their food and money and sometimes even hits them. - Andrea is most of the times distracted in class.
+She is not confident to raise her hand and whenever her classmates make fun of her, she starts shouting and threatening them.